djon2003/DNS-323/README.md

     - Type `archive.debian.org`.
     - Accept default choices.
 - In modules step, select: `fdisk, lvm-cfg, md+lvm, partman ext3, partman raid`.
-- In language step, select your region and add the desired keyboard layouts.
+- In language step, select your region, BUT do NOT add keyboard layout/locales.
 - Follow steps up to partionning and enter it.
 - SSH-b: `cat /proc/mdstat`.
 ```